sagemath/trac_to_gh/Issue 5429.md

 # Issue 5429: Change the QuadraticForm base_ring to only define the equivalence, but not the ring for coefficients/values

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5429

 Original creator: jonhanke